“Okay,” Red says as he takes out his notebook. “From the top… bags, phones, and wallets?”

 “Don’t worry, I can do it.”
 Aiko has already dismounted and taken her bag off.
 “You each want one?”

-“Don’t take any risks for mine,” Red says.
+“And don’t take any risks for mine,” Red says.
 “If there are extra in easy reach great, if not just get back down.
 I’ll be ready with Charmander if we need the smoke.”

 Blue summons Zephyr.
 “Alright, let’s do it.”